Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 one active validator with a missing, delayed, or conflicting sidecar must not veto an otherwise quorum-aligned export round.

+Non-standalone Export completion requires a UNLReport-backed active validator view.
+If the parent ledger has no `UNLReport`, Export has no safe deterministic fallback result, so it retries or expires rather than finalizing against local trusted-configuration thresholds.

 The extended proposal machinery is enabled when either feature needs signed sidecar fields.
 Do not make Export depend on RNG availability just because RNG was the first consumer of `ExtendedPosition`.